 My general investing philosophy is dividend growth investing.
 I have a multitude of reasons for this, some of which include

-- Creating a growing income stream to eventually live off of
+- Creating a growing income stream to live off eventually

-- Having said income stream grow over time, at most times at rates greater than inflation
+- Having an income stream grow over time, at most times at rates greater than inflation

 - Not wanting to sell assets in retirement

-- Not being so intimately tied to stock price in order to make money
+- Not being so intimately tied to the stock price to make money

 - Being able to tune out the day to day noise in the markets